In the late 1920’s Schmorl’s nodes were described by a pathologist, who’s last name we now know as this disc herniation into a spinal bone.

 Active nodes in association with degeneration and instability may benefit from fusion surgery.
 Often discography is done to confirm pain at the level in question prior to any fusion.
 Good success rates have been noted regarding pain relief and increased functional ability with those who have active nodes with back pain not responsive to conservative treatment methods and who have a positive response to discography.

-Active nodes have also responded to medications such as infliximab to reduce painful chemicals associated with marrow swelling.
+Active nodes have also responded to medications such as infliximab to reduce painful chemicals like TNF-α associated with marrow swelling.
 This medication is often used in rheumatoid arthritis.
 A small 2005 study in Rheumatology found infliximab infusions may be effective in treating chronic back pain with nodes.
 The authors recommended further studies based on their results.
 There are side effects that should be noted.
 Anyone who is familiar with my articles on Modic changes should begin to notice a familiarity here.

 Based on the similarity of active Schmorl’s nodes and modic changes, when found in association with typical disc herniation and additional signs of modic changes, antibiotics following the same protocol for modic changes may be a reasonable approach.
 Although studies are lacking, there is too much in common to dismiss this type of therapy in select patients.

-Schmorl’s nodes are most commonly found incidentally when investigating back pain, sciatica or some other cause and are not related to pain, however, there is evidence supporting the damaging effects of active and/or large nodes regarding inflammation in the bone.
+Schmorl’s nodes are most commonly found incidentally when investigating back pain, sciatica or some other cause and are not seen by many as related to pain, however, there is evidence supporting the damaging effects of active and/or large nodes regarding inflammation in the bone.
 In some of these cases, significant levels of chronic pain not responding to traditional therapy, progressive structural failure of the disc and bone, along with possible pathological fractures may result.